repetere/modelscript/README.md

-    columnMerge(name, data), // - returns a new column that is merged onto the data set filterColumn(options), // - filtered rows of data, fitColumns(options), // - mutates data property of DataSet by replacing multiple columns in a single command }, calc:{
+    columnMerge(name, data), // - returns a new column that is merged onto the data set filterColumn(options), // - filtered rows of data, fitColumns(options), // - mutates data property of DataSet by replacing multiple columns in a single command static reverseColumnMatrix(options), // returns an array of objects by applying labels to matrix of columns static reverseColumnVector(options), // returns an array of objects by applying labels to column vector }, calc:{
     getTransactions: [Function getTransactions], // Formats an array of transactions into a sparse matrix like format for Apriori/Eclat